rem0temeth0d/caterpillar/README.md

 7. User management was added.
 8. Sign Up was added.
 9. XML API for viewing records and lists of records for all models.
 (XML API for exposed for actions index,new,show)
+10. Tests Driven Development was achieved partially because RSpec setup took significant time.
+Unit Tests are added and passing.
+Functional and Integration Tests added but FAILING.
+11. Ajax based forms were implemented but the on-success message is not showing up.

 Following features could not be accomplished:
 -------------------------
-1. Tests Driven Development couldn't be achieved because RSpec setup took a lot of time was still not functional.
-2. Heroku deployment kept failing after the DB was added.
+1. Heroku deployment kept failing after the DB was added.
-3. Ajax based forms were not implemented.
-4. Signin feature was introduced but disabled due to a lot of issues.
+2. Signin feature was introduced but disabled due to a lot of issues.
 There is /signin but users are not forced to authenticate themselves to use the features.

 Technology Usage:
 -------------------------